 The spouter is pictured as heading a community.
 The dispute between the teacher and the spouter is seems to have been based on matters of religious interpretation and law.
 The wicked priest is said to have begun his rule in truth but then to have abandoned the way of truth.
 He then persecutes the teacher, confronting him on the holiest day of the year, the day of atonement”. (reclaiming the dead sea scrolls, lawrence h.
 Schiffman, p.
 228).

-What we begin to see in all of this is the story of the coming of jesus (pbuh), his selection of judas as one of the apostles, the deviance of judas from the truth, how a sect of the jews persecuted jesus (pbuh), how this sect tried to deceive the masses and differed with jesus (pbuh) regarding the truth of god’s message, and finally, how they schemed with judas to kill jesus (pbuh).
+What we begin to see in all of this is the story of the coming of J(pbuh), his selection of judas as one of the apostles, the deviance of judas from the truth, how a sect of the Jews persecuted Jesus (pbuh), how this sect tried to deceive the masses and differed with Jesus (pbuh) regarding the truth of god’s message, and finally, how they schemed with judas to kill Jesus (pbuh).

 In interpreting psalms 37:32, “the wicked watches for the righteous, seeking to put him to death, ” the text states: ‘its interpretation concerns the wicked priest who watched out for the teacher of righteousness and sought to put him to death'” (reclaiming the dead sea scrolls, lawrence h.
 Schiffman, p.
 233).